Understanding the Body Image Spectrum: From Body Hatred to Body Liberation

 Remind yourself of what truly matters to you beyond appearance, such as personal growth, relationships, or experiences.
 By connecting with these internal values, you can help lessen the influence of external pressures and foster a sense of groundedness.

 Remember, you’re not alone in these challenges.
+Improving body image is not about loving your body every day.
+It's about building a relationship with your body based on trust, respect, and care.
+Wherever you are on the body image spectrum, you’re not alone.
 Moving along the body image spectrum is a gradual journey, and small acts of self-kindness and understanding can have lasting effects.

 A picture of Lauren Hebert, Registered Dietitian Nutritionist